Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions

 The inception of undulation is governed through KHI-mediated wave crests, and it grows in the transverse direction relative to the interface and airflow.
-The transverse accent of the wave crest is associated with the growth rate of the primary wave, say KHI, establishes an acceleration-induced body force on this segment of liquid associated with the wave crest.
-With the heavier fluid pushing rapidly into the lighter fluid, RTI generates azimuthal wave perturbations over this crest as observed in the third panel of figure \ref{fig:sub-sec}a and depicted in figure \ref{fig:sub-sec}c.
-The continued presence of transverse acceleration leads to further augmentation of these RTI wave crests, which eventually elongate with aerodynamic assistance to form ligaments \citep{marmottantSprayFormation2004b, hoepffnerSelfSimilarWaveProduced2011a, jeromeVorticesCatapultDroplets2013a}.
-These ligaments elongate further and undergo an RPI-mediated breakup into daughter droplets as illustrated in figure \ref{fig3}a and \ref{fig4}a.
+The transverse accent of the wave crest is associated with the growth rate of KHI and global deformation of the overall droplet.
+This establishes an acceleration-induced body force on this segment of liquid associated with the wave crest.
+With the heavier fluid pushing rapidly into the lighter fluid, the crest destabilizes, and RTI generates azimuthal wave perturbations over this crest as observed in the third panel of figure \ref{fig:sub-sec}a and depicted in figure \ref{fig:sub-sec}c.
+The continued presence of transverse acceleration further augments these RTI wave crests, which eventually elongate through aerodynamic assistance or drag to form ligaments \citep{marmottantSprayFormation2004b, hoepffnerSelfSimilarWaveProduced2011a, jeromeVorticesCatapultDroplets2013a}.
+These ligaments elongate further and undergo an RPI-mediated breakup into daughter droplets as illustrated in the last panels of figure \ref{fig:sub-sec}a,c.

 However, there is another possible mechanism.
-The unsteady expansion of sheets is shown to be bound by unstable rims that shed droplets through periodic ligaments \citep{wang2021growth}.
-The local undulation growing transversely can also evolve into a sheet as they stretch.
-The presence of a rim at the leading end of this sheet-like feature is difficult to visualize from shadowgraphy images at this early stage.
+The unsteady, rapid expansion of sheets is shown to be bound by unstable rims that shed droplets through periodic ligaments \citep{wang2021growth}.
+The local undulation growing transversely can also evolve into a sheet as it stretches under air-assisted drag.
+The presence of a rim at the leading end of this expanding sheet-like feature is difficult to visualize from shadowgraphy images at this early stage.
 However, if present, the unsteady sheet expansion induces a coupled RTI-RPI, generating ligament-mediated droplets from the unsteady bounding rim \citep{wangUniversalRimThickness2018a}.

 In the current context of catastrophic breakup with large $We$, the ligament mode of sub-secondary breakup is comparatively less frequent than the bag mode, as will be discussed subsequently.
 For this reason, very few such events were clearly captured in the experiments, making it difficult to draw further deductions.
 However, the ligament mode is typically observed in events characterized by lower $We$ and has been investigated within the context of primary atomization of jets \citep{marmottantSprayFormation2004b, wangSimilarityPrimarySecondary2008a} and sea sprays \citep{veronSeaSpraySpume2012,troitskayaBagbreakupFragmentationDominant2017}.
 The common conclusion remains that a dominant acceleration in the transverse direction induces a transverse RTI, superimposed over the predecessor KHI waves.